oktadev/okta-blog/_source/_posts/2020-01-10-default-implementation-csharp.md

 ## What Problems Do Default Implementations Solve?

 Beyond my initial negative reaction to "dirtying up" interfaces with implementations, I thought, "What problem is this solving for me?"
-I think it’s a fair question, so here are the two ways I see them helping.
+I think it's a fair question, so here are the two ways I see them helping.

 The first problem is when you have an existing interface that may be implemented by multiple classes and you need to change the interface.
 It is time-consuming to track down all the places an interface is implemented and add implementations for the new interface methods.